 The Newark Crusader gives older, disabled and disadvantaged children and adults the opportunity for a relaxing trip along the River Trent.

-The boat is moored at Farndon Riverside and runs two hour trips twice daily, 11 am and 2 pm.
 It is equipped with a ramp for wheelchair access and there is a large disabled toilet.
 Each trip allows for groups of up to 12 passengers (including carers) and always goes with a fully qualified skipper and another crew member.

 The cost of the service is £6 per head and we ask for a minimum contribution of £60 per trip towards our costs.
 The actual cost to us per sailing is about £100.
 We are strictly a charity and we are non profit making, if however you feel you can make a further contribution to the charity to boost our funds for maintenance and on board refreshments, this is of course gratefully received.